 Many miles away from the nearest civilization, Willow Creek Hot Springs comes with two adjoining pools with crystal-clear blue waters.
-A refreshing oasis in the middle of nowhere, near the rocky hill, surrounded by the high-elevation desert plain, offers an incredible soaking experience allowing to picturesque views of the flat desert, bright low sky, and mountains ridges on the background.
+A refreshing oasis in the middle of nowhere, near the rocky hill, surrounded by the high-elevation desert plain, offers an incredible soaking experience allowing to enjoy picturesque views of the flat desert, bright low sky, and mountains ridges in the background.

-Free camping is allowed on the public BLM land around the hot springs, on first come, first served basis but prohibited within 100 feet of the hot springs.
+Free camping is allowed on the public BLM land around the hot springs, on a first come, first served basis but prohibited within 100 feet of the hot springs.
 The 5-mile hiking trail is excellent for long hikes, short walks, and wildlife viewing.

 The best time of the year for these trips is from March until October when the roads are accessible.

 In order to keep Hot Springs gratifying experience, be sure to pack out all trash.

 Willow Creek Hot Springs | General Description

 Location: Alvord Desert

 Accommodations: Camping is allowed on BLM land, do not camp within 100 feet of the hot springs